HaroonAlnhdi/Fitness-Management-Application/README.md

 <h2 align="center">Description</h2>

-A Fitness Management System (FMS) is an application solution  solution designed to manage all aspects of running a fitness club, gym, or wellness center.
-This includes member registration, trainer assignments, class scheduling, equipment management, payment processing, attendance tracking, and more.
-By integrating these various functions, the FMS enhances operational efficiency, improves member experience, and supports business growth.
+A fitness management system (FMS) is an application solution designed to manage all aspects of running a fitness club or gym.
+This includes member registration, trainer assignment, package scheduling, and more.
+Additionally, members can register for the app and view the available services..
+By integrating these different functions, a fitness management system enhances operational efficiency, improves member experience, and supports business growth.

 <p align="center">
 <img src="image/logo5.jpg" alt="drawing" width="500"/>